joshp23/YOURLS-OIDC/README.md

 ### In Development
 - Tight integration with AuthMgrPlus
 	- Group and attribute assignment
-- User panel in admin for linking accounts with the push of a button
+- User panel in admin for linking to existing accounts with the push of a button

 ### Support Dev
 All of my published code is developed and maintained in spare time, if you would like to support development of this, or any of my published code, I have set up a Liberpay account for just this purpose.
 Thank you.